tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   ![quandl_url.png](Images/quandl_url.png)

-* Submit Quandl API to get AAPL's stock prices using an internet browser and the link below.
-Show students the data, and bring attention to the AAPL stock prices in the output.
+* Submit Quandl API to get OPEC oil prices using an internet browser and the link below.
+Show students the data, and bring attention to the OPEC oil prices in the output.

   ```
   https://www.quandl.com/api/v3/datasets/OPEC/ORB.json?api_key=<instructor's API key>